calebgeizer/EditedVideoPlayer/README.md

 # Edited Video Player - Chrome Experiment

-This is a Web Based video player for chrome that allows you to play 'code' that represents the fan edit of a video.
+This is a client-side web based video player for the chrome browser that allows you to play 'code' that represents the fan edit of a video.
 Please note that you need to import the video first before importing the code for that video.

 File Extension: